Dr. Fazal Adnan

 Honours and Fellowships

-- Lab rotation fellowship from GGL for Newcastle University, Australia 2012
+- Lab rotation fellowship from GGL for Newcastle university Australia June, 2012

-- Honoured with two weeks' visit to India to attend the South Asian Youth convention 2005 (New Delhi)
+- Honored with two weeks visit to India for attending the South Asian Youth convention in 2005 at New Delhi.

-- Selected among the 100 Young Researchers in Biotechnology for the ICGEB conference in India (2010)
+- Selected among the 100 Young Researchers in Biotechnology for the ICGEB conference in India, Sep.
+2010

 - Chaired a conference session of the 4th annual GGL conference at Giessen in 2011